cpmpercussion/acmc2020-site/_features/01-about.md

 **NB: Submissions are extended to 23:59 Monday 16/3/2020 (anywhere on earth)**

 {:.attn-box}
-**ACMC20 and COVID-19**: Currently, the plan is that ACMC will proceed in Canberra as scheduled.
-The committee will continue to monitor advice from our institution and others and will provide an update if this situation changes.
+**ACMC20 and COVID-19**: At present, the plan is that ACMC will proceed in Canberra as scheduled.
+So far, [the ANU has cancelled public events until 20/6/2020](https://services.anu.edu.au/news-events/precautionary-measures-for-covid-19-on-anu-campuses), but ACMC is scheduled for after that date.
+The committee will continue to monitor advice from [our institution](https://www.anu.edu.au/news/all-news/covid-19-advice) and [others](https://www.health.act.gov.au) and we intend to behave responsibly with respect to health of our attendees and the public.
+We will provide an update if this situation changes.

 The **Australasian Computer Music Conference** will take place at the **Australian National University, Canberra**, from **July 8-11, 2020**.
 ACMC is